4.6 C

 Digging into gardens, art and food is my thing.
 So, on a recent trip to Orlando, I avoided the theme parks and did just that.

-Henry Leu Gardens, about three miles northeast of the city’s central business district, offered nearly 50 acres of flora with more than 40 plant collections.
+Harry P. Leu Gardens, about three miles northeast of the city’s central business district, offered nearly 50 acres of flora with more than 40 plant collections.
 It has the largest camellia garden in the United States.
-Meeting up with Tracy Micciche, who is in charge of the garden events and marketing, I learned a little background on Henry P. Leu and his wife Mary Jane who started it all.
+Meeting up with Tracy Micciche, who is in charge of the garden events and marketing, I learned a little background on Harry P. Leu and his wife Mary Jane who started it all.

 Henry Leu was an industrialist and an Orlando native.
 Mary Jane was originally his secretary.
 They fell in love, married, and traveled the world, bringing back plants to enhance their estate.
 They were especially fond of camellias, roses, and azaleas.
 The gardens also feature tropical species such as bromeliads, palms, and bird-of-paradise.
 There’s an herb garden, butterfly garden, vegetable garden, arid garden (no irrigation), and a white garden that features only plants with white blooms.